-"This city looks quite different from above than what one sees from below."
-The famous Egyptian actor, Adel Emam, said this to describe Cairo.
-It is quite expressive as the city looks quite different from above, especially from the top of the Cairo Tower.
-Many tourists from all over the world, especially Arabs, visit Cairo Tower when they come to Egypt in order to enjoy the panoramic views the tower offers of the city of the thousand minarets.
+"This city looks quite different from above than one sees from below."
+The famous Egyptian actor Adel Emam said this to describe Cairo.
+It is quite expressive, as the city looks quite different from above, especially from the top of the Cairo Tower.
+Many tourists from all over the world, especially Arabs, visit Cairo Tower when they come to Egypt to enjoy the panoramic views of the city of the thousand minarets.

-The tower consists of 16 floors which were built on a huge Aswan granite base which the Pharos used to build fascinating temples and structures.
+The tower consists of 16 floors and has a vast Aswan granite base, which the Pharos used to build fascinating temples and structures.

-The Cairo Tower is considered an architectural gem and is built in the shape of the most important plant in the lives of the ancient Egyptians, the lotus.
-This serves as a demonstration of ancient Egyptian civilization.
+The Cairo Tower is considered an architectural gem.
+It is in the shape of the lotus, a vital plant in ancient Egyptian life, and thus demonstrates ancient Egyptian civilization.

 The History of Cairo Tower

-Cairo Tower was built between the years 1956 and 1961 with the help of more than 500 Egyptian workers.
-It was designed by the Egyptian Engineer Na'oum Shobaib.
-The Tower was built out of concrete and iron in order to depict the lotus, a flower that the ancient Egyptians used to produce papyrus.
-The length of the tower is 187 meters which is 43 meters higher than the great pyramid of Cheapos.
-It is located in the middle of Cairo at the edge of Zamalek Island.
+Cairo Tower was built between 1956 and 1961 with the help of more than 500 Egyptian workers.
+The Egyptian engineer Na'oum Shobaib designed it.
+The tower, made of concrete and iron to resemble the lotus, which ancient Egyptians used to produce papyrus, is 187 meters long, 43 meters higher than the Great Pyramid of Cheapos.
+It is in the middle of Cairo, at the edge of Zamalek Island.

 Cairo Tower was built during the reign of former Egyptian president Gamal Abdel Nasser.
-It cost 6 million pounds at the time it was built in the late 60s.
-This sum of money was given to the Egyptian government by the USA to stop the Egyptians from supporting the Algerian uprising against the French occupation.
-This was why the Tower had two names: the American name "the fork in the Back of Nasser" and the Egyptian name "Stopping Roosevelt".
+It cost 6 million pounds when it was built in the late 1960s.
+The USA gave this money to the Egyptian government to prevent the Egyptians from supporting the Algerian uprising against the French occupation.
+This is why the Tower had two names: the American name "The Fork in the Back of Nasser" and the Egyptian name "Stopping Roosevelt."

-However, the six million pounds didn't affect the Egyptian attitude towards supporting other Arab nations and although Egypt needed that money immensely to rebuild its infrastructure, Nasser insisted on building the Cairo Tower with the American money to stand as a clear everlasting proof of the union and alliance Egypt has with the Arab world.
+However, the six million pounds didn't affect the Egyptian attitude towards supporting other Arab nations.
+Although Egypt needed that money immensely to rebuild its infrastructure, Nasser insisted on building the Cairo Tower with American capital to stand as a clear, everlasting proof of Egypt's union and alliance with the Arab world.

 Restoration of the Tower

-The area of the Cairo Tower was extended to reach 400% of the old surface area and was used to reach 1,145 meters by adding four new floors.
-This enables the Cairo Tower to host 700 visitors at the same time instead of only 120 visitors.
-This is besides being lighted by a new (LED) system.
+The Cairo Tower's area was extended to 400% of its old surface area, and four new floors were added to reach a height of 1,145 meters.
+This enables the Cairo Tower to host 700 visitors simultaneously instead of only 120.
+In addition, it is lit by a new (LED) system.

 Cairo Tower Today

 A ticket to visit Cairo Tower costs 20 EGP for Egyptians and 60 EGP for non-Egyptians.
-Cairo Tower offers amazing views of the Nile and different parts of Cairo, including the Saladin Citadel, the old campus of the American University, the Abdeen Palace, the Qaser El Nile Bridge, and the Al-Azhar Mosque.
+Cairo Tower offers fantastic views of the Nile and different parts of Cairo, including the Saladin Citadel, the old campus of the American University, the Abdeen Palace, the Qaser El Nile Bridge, and the Al-Azhar Mosque.
 Even the pyramids can be seen from a unique vantage point from the Cairo Tower.
-Cairo is quite unique, especially from the top of the Cairo Tower.
+Cairo is excellent, especially from the top of the Cairo Tower.

-At the top of the tower, there is also a nice revolving restaurant that enables visitors to see all the parts of Cairo while enjoying a delicious meal.
-The restaurant contains 15 tables and offers a wide variety of dishes.
+At the top of the tower is a nice revolving restaurant that enables visitors to see all of Cairo while enjoying a delicious meal.
+The restaurant has 15 tables and offers a wide variety of dishes.
 There is also a fine café that offers all kinds of drinks and light snacks.